audioburst-labs/AudioburstMobileLibrary/README.md

 # Audioburst Mobile Library

 ## Introduction
-AudioburstMobileLibrary is the multiplatform library that eases access to the Audioburst API.
-You can easily download available playlists, let your user choose one and request additional information about the playlist.
+AudioburstMobileLibrary is a multi platform library that allows convenient access to the Audioburst’s Content APIs.
+Playlists can be accessed, selected by users and additional information can be requested about the playlist.

 ## Features
-AudioburstMobileLibrary offers simple API that will let you:
+AudioburstMobileLibrary offers a simple API that lets you:
-- get all available playlists,
+- Get all available playlists
-- get information about specific playlist, inlcuding list of `Burst`,
+- Get information about specific playlists, including lists of `Burst`
-- handle sending required events to the API without any effort.
+- Handle sending required events to the API without any effort.

 ## Prerequisites

 ### Audioburst API key
-The library requires an application key, which can be obtained via [Audioburst Publishers](https://publishers.audioburst.com/).
+The library requires an application key that can be obtained via [Audioburst Publishers](https://publishers.audioburst.com/).

 ## Get Started - Android